leifliddy/macbook12-audio-driver/README.md

 ```

 At this point, the speakers should (hopefully) be working.
 You can stop here if you don't plan on using headphones.

-Following the steps below to switch between the speaker and heaphone drivers, results in subpar sounding speakers.
+Following the steps below to switch between the speaker and heaphone drivers results in subpar sounding speakers.
 If you want to use headphones, I would recommend that you run the **switch.audio.driver.sh** script and reboot.
 Perform the same steps again when you want to use the speakers.